evorhard/EvorNotes/Prompts/flashards.md

 ### Prompt

-Please explain the following subjects in a verbose but brief way:
+Please explain the following subjects in a detailed but verbose way:

 - Placeholder